South Africa national soccer team: 2000s

-2007–2010: Hosting the World Cup

-By failing to register a single goal at the 2006 Africa Cup of Nations and by missing out on Germany 2006, local supporters had become increasingly unhappy with the decline in the performance of the national team.
-In light of these poor performances, it was decided that the hiring of a more experienced manager was essential.
-Former World Cup-winner and Brazil national team coach Carlos Alberto Parreira was approached for the job and he accepted.
+Former World Cup winner and Brazil national team coach Carlos Alberto Parreira was approached for the job, and he accepted.
 He signed a R100 million contract covering four years.
-His term as manager started 1 January 2007 targeting the 2010 FIFA World Cup, which South Africa had been awarded the right to host, becoming the first African nation to ever host association football's global showpiece.
+His term as manager started 1 January 2007 targeting the 2010 FIFA World Cup, which South Africa had been awarded the right to host.
+He resigned as coach in April 2008 due to family reasons.

-Under Parreira, with his rich history of success at the international level, South Africa was expected to improve, but early signs were not good as they would exit the 2008 Africa Cup of Nations at the first hurdle once again.
-To make matters worse, Parreira stood down as coach in April 2008 due to family reasons.
 Joel Santana was hand-picked by Parreira to succeed him and he was signed to coach the team until 2010.

-Under Santana South Africa would slide into its darkest period in international soccer since readmission.
-Failing to even qualify for the 2010 Africa Cup of Nations with soccer characterised by a complete lack of creativity and little goal-scoring threat, South Africa tumbled down the FIFA rankings and was at one point not even ranked among Africa's top-10 nations.
-Santana was fired in 2009 and Parreira would return in time for the 2009 FIFA Confederations Cup – also hosted by South Africa – and South Africa would see an improvement in performance, holding its own against eventual world champions Spain and perennial powerhouse Brazil, the latter requiring an 88th-minute goal to overcome South Africa in the semi-finals.
-South Africa would ultimately finish 4th, following a thrilling 3–2 loss to the Spanish in the 3rd/4th Place Playoff.
+The World Cup hosts failed to qualify for the 2010 Africa Cup of Nations, and Parreira would return in time for the 2009 FIFA Confederations Cup – also hosted by South Africa.
+The national team would see an improvement in performance, holding its own against eventual world champions Spain and perennial powerhouse Brazil, the latter requiring an 88th-minute goal to overcome South Africa in the semi-finals.
+South Africa would ultimately finish 4th, following a thrilling 3–2 loss to the Spanish in the third-place match.